Vietnam.vn - Nền tảng quảng bá Việt Nam

 French-Vietnamese artist Tanguy Sévat-Denuet spent time talking to about four such families, descendants of Franco-Indochinese couples, many of whom now live on the French island of Réunion.

-Coming to the exhibition, viewers will be surprised to see many different portraits in front of them.
+Coming to the exhibition, visitors will be surprised to see many different portraits in front of them.
 Each person will be given a roll of yarn, then connect the faces representing four or five generations in a family.

 Những chuyển động của các món kỷ vật biểu trưng cho sự dịch chuyển của những người phụ nữ Đông Dương thời Pháp thuộc.
 Trong không gian văng vẳng bài hát La Petite Tonkinoise (tạm dịch: Cô Bắc Kỳ nho nhỏ) - Ảnh: MINH KHÔI